airbytehq/airbyte/docs/integrations/sources/webflow.md

 # Webflow

-Webflow is a CMS system that is used for publishing websites and blog.
+Webflow is a CMS system that is used for publishing websites and blogs.
 This connector returns data that is made available by [Webflow APIs](https://developers.webflow.com/).

 Webflow uses [Collections](https://developers.webflow.com/#collections) to store different kinds of information.
 A collection can be "Blog Posts", or "Blog Authors", etc. Collection names are not pre-defined, the number of collections is not known in advance, and the schema for each collection may be different.